You're here:

 For vendors: If the EDP operator is responsible for tax, these sales do not count towards your turnover when deciding if you need to register for GST in Australia.

-Check out the rest of the Australian Tax Office’s information about EDP tax laws for physical goods and digital products.
+Check out the rest of the Australian Tax Office’s information about EDP tax laws.

 Canada